dart-lang/site-www/src/resources/dartpad-best-practices.md

 Interactive tutorials provide hands-on practice so that learners can accumulate knowledge as they tackle more and more sophisticated problems.
-However,learners could get frustrated if the tutorial doesn’t prepare them for bigger challenges.
+However, learners can get frustrated if the tutorial doesn’t prepare them for bigger challenges.
 We learned four lessons from developing the Futures codelab.